-Once you have evacuated your flat and ensured that the door is latched shut behind you, you will find yourself in the lobby with access through the fire doors to the stairwell enclosure.
-Access to the stairwell differs slightly depending whether you live on the first floor, top floor or the floor levels in-between.
-The small difference can be seen on the floor plans below.
-You should follow the stairwell to the ground floor level.
+Once you have evacuated your flat and ensured that the door is latched shut behind you, you will find yourself in the lift lobby with access through the fire doors to the stairwell enclosure.

-Once on the Ground floor move through the lobby to the main entrance door and to a place of safety.
+Once on the Ground floor move through the lobby to the main entrance door and a place of safety.